-Misrepresentations.
 At the simplest level, making a profit in securities depends on knowing the current value of a security and making a judgment on what its value will be in the future.
 With knowledge of what a security's value will be, a trader can then make an investment designed to profit from that future value.
-In some situations, a person can attempt to manipulate a security's value by making a deceptive statements or misrepresentation.
-For example, a broker who appears on a television program and who knowingly makes a false statement about a company, in order to profit from the anticipated effect on the stock, has committed securities fraud.
+In some situations, a person can attempt to manipulate a security's value by making a deceptive statement or misrepresentation.
+For example, a broker who knowingly makes a false statement about a company on social media, in order to profit from the anticipated effect on the stock, has committed securities fraud.

-Churning.
 Churning describes the practice of a securities broker who convinces a client to engage in excessive trades, intending to generate more fees or commissions for the broker.
 Brokers are fiduciaries, meaning they have a legal duty to do what is in the client's best interests and not to benefit the broker's interests.
-When a broker engages in churning, he or she fails to keep the client's best interests in mind, and instead makes trades only to benefit the broker or the brokerage.
+When a broker engages in churning, he or she fails to keep the client's best interests in mind and, instead, makes trades only to benefit the broker or the brokerage.

 A conviction for securities fraud can involve significant penalties for anyone involved.
 Securities fraud can be punished both with civil penalties, such as fines or license restriction, as well as criminal penalties, such as fines and prison.